leighayanid/leighdinaya.com/content/blogs/add-a-comment-system-to-gridsome-site.md

 ---
-title: Add a comment system to a Gridsome static website using Cusdis
+title: Add a comment system to a Gridsome/Nuxt.js static website using Cusdis
 published: true
 tags: [blog]
 date: 2022-03-12